1 General concepts

 Actually there is only one mask per project and therefore this mask has a global scope for the whole game.
 Another important thing to mention: actually the checksum is calculated only once right in the moment when you press the button.
 If you change the mask later on, you have to redefine your key frames.
 There is no automatic recalculation of the checksum when mask changes. (this will maybe improve eventually)

-Palettes define up to 16 colors out of a true color space, while the actual firmware support color depth of 15 bits which means 32768 different colors.
+Palettes define up to 64 colors out of a true color space, while the actual firmware support color depth of 18bits which means 262.144 different colors.

 You can edit the individual colors through CTRL-click.

 There two types of palettes: default and normal.
 The default is simply the one that is switched back, when timed palette switches are timed out and of course the palette to start with.

 You can also rename palettes by simply click into the combo box and the press rename.
 Always start your name with “<number> – “ because each palette has an index number which is the first part of the name.
 You can define as many palettes as you want (up to out of memory on the controller at least).

 New button creates a new palette based on the colors of the actual one.